asyrjasalo/dockoon/README.md

 - Node.js 14 running as non-root user
 - Latest [@mockoon/cli](https://www.npmjs.com/package/@mockoon/cli)

-## Setup
+## Prerequisites

 Install development dependencies:

     brew bundle

-If casks are not available for your OS, you can download Mockoon [from the official page](https://mockoon.com/#download).
+If casks are not available for your OS, you can download and install Mockoon [from the official page](https://mockoon.com/#download).

-Then use Mockoon to edit `apis.json` via GUI.

 ## Running locally